On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: The trace function of the Hecke complex

-We can stratify $\Hecke_{G(D)}^{\weights_i}$ into strata, the inverse images of Bruhat-Tits cells, on which the Kazhdan-Lusztig purity theorem implies that $IC_{\Hecke_{G(D), \weights_1}}$ is a shift of a Tate twist of a constant sheaf.
-It suffices to prove this on the inverse image of these strata.
+We can stratify $\Hecke_{G(D)}^{\weights_i}$ into strata, the inverse images of Schubert cells, on which the Kazhdan--Lusztig purity theorem implies that $IC_{\Hecke_{G(D), \weights_1}}$ is a shift of a Tate twist of a constant sheaf.
+By excision, it suffices to prove that all eigenvalues of Frobenius on the cohomology of the inverse images of these strata are $q$-Weil numbers.
 We can remove the $\mathcal L$ and $\mathcal L^{-1}$ terms by noting that these are summands of the pushforward of the constant sheaf along the Lang isogeny (Lemma~\ref{characters-come-from-Lang}), so the whole cohomology group is a summand of the cohomology of the inverse image of one of these strata under the Lang isogeny of $H \times H$.
-Because this is an algebraic stack, it follows from \cite[Lemma 10.2]{Sun12L} that all eigenvalues of Frobenius on its cohomology are $q$-Weil numbers. \end{proof}
+Because this is an algebraic stack, it follows from \cite[Lem.10.2]{Sun12L} that all eigenvalues of Frobenius on its cohomology are $q$-Weil numbers. \end{proof}

-\begin{theorem} There exists a natural number $N$, $q$-Weil integers $\alpha_1,\dots,\alpha_N$ of weight $\le (\dim G) (g+|D|-1) + \frac{d(\weights_1)}{2}+ \frac{d(\weights_2)}{2} - \dim H$, and signs $\epsilon_1,\dots,\epsilon_N\in \{\pm 1\}$, such that for all $n$, Furthermore, we may arrange such that \begin{itemize} \item $\alpha_1,\ldots, \alpha_{\dim \Hom_{\overline{\mathbb F}_q}(K_{\weights_1}, K_{\weights_2})}$ are $q ^{ (\dim G) (g+|D|-1) + d(\weights_1)- \dim H}$ times the eigenvalues of $\Frob_q$ on $\Hom_{\overline{\mathbb F}_q} (K_{\weights_1},K_{\weights_2} )$, which are of weight $d(W_2)-d(W_1)$, \item $\epsilon_1,\ldots,\epsilon_{\dim \Hom_{\overline{\mathbb F}_q}(K_{\weights_1}, K_{\weights_2})}$ are all equal to $1$, \item $\alpha_i$ has weight $< 2(\dim G) (g+|D|-1) + d(\weights_1)+ d(\weights_2) - \dim H$ for $i > \dim \Hom_{\overline{\mathbb F}_q}(K_{\weights_1}, K_{\weights_2})$. \end{itemize} \end{theorem}
+\begin{theorem} There exists a natural number $N$, $q$-Weil integers $\alpha_1,\dots,\alpha_N$ of weight $\le 2(\dim G) (g+|D|-1) + d(\weights_1)+ d(\weights_2)- 2\dim H$, and signs $\epsilon_1,\dots,\epsilon_N\in \{\pm 1\}$, such that for all $n$, Furthermore, we may arrange such that \begin{itemize} \item $\alpha_1,\ldots, \alpha_{\dim \Hom_{\overline{\mathbb F}_q}(K_{\weights_1}, K_{\weights_2})}$ are $q ^{ (\dim G) (g+|D|-1) + d(\weights_1)- \dim H}$ times the eigenvalues of $\Frob_q$ on $\Hom_{\overline{\mathbb F}_q} (K_{\weights_1},K_{\weights_2} )$, which are of weight $d(W_2)-d(W_1)$, \item $\epsilon_1,\ldots,\epsilon_{\dim \Hom_{\overline{\mathbb F}_q}(K_{\weights_1}, K_{\weights_2})}$ are all equal to $1$, \item $\alpha_i$ has weight $< 2(\dim G) (g+|D|-1) + d(\weights_1)+ d(\weights_2) -2 \dim H$ for $i > \dim \Hom_{\overline{\mathbb F}_q}(K_{\weights_1}, K_{\weights_2})$. \end{itemize} \end{theorem}

 \begin{proof} Let $S_n$ be the left-hand side of the formula.
 We apply Lemma~\ref{arithmetic-to-geometry} over $\mathbb F_{q^n}$.
 It is clear that base-changing all the data in this way is equivalent to base-changing $\Hecke_{G(D),\weights} \times H$ and thus to base-changing $K_{\weights_1}, K_{\weights_2}$, so we obtain